We at Wall Huntington have over 50 years of combined experience in representing injured people throughout Kansas. Here are a few of our case results.

 PATIENT INJURED BY EXCESSIVE PRESCRIBING OF THE DRUG STADOL ®

 Larry Wall represented a woman addicted by her doctor to the pain killer Stadol ®.
-Mr. Wall filed suit in Topeka, Kansas, against the doctor and the pharmacist that provided the drug in excessive amounts.
-The case settled for $515,000.00.
-The names of the
+Mr. Wall filed suit in Topeka, Kansas, against the doctor and the pharmacist.
+The doctor and the pharmacist were also in business together which was unethical.
+Their “business” goal was to sell as much Stadol® as possible.
+The woman’s husband hired Larry Wall.
+Larry Wall obtained an Order to have the woman committed for drug treatment.
+After treatment she and Wall filed suit and the case settled for $515,000.00.
+The doctor lost his license after the Board of Healing Arts was notified by Larry Wall.

 PATIENT SUFFERS TRAGIC DEATH DUE TO A PHYSICIAN’S FAILURE TO DIAGNOSE AND TREAT CERVICAL CANCER